simonhw/gardening-services/README.md

 The Category model | Taken from the Boutique Ado walkthrough The Services app's `views.py` file | Taken from the Boutique Ado walkthrough with minor adjustments made.
 The Checkout app's `views.py` file | Adapted from the Boutique Ado walkthrough with major adjustments.
-Service star ratings | The HTML and CSS for the stars was copied from this [Codepen.io workspace](https://codepen.io/mcallaro88/pen/EWQdRX)
+Service star ratings | The HTML and CSS for the stars were copied from this [Codepen.io workspace](https://codepen.io/mcallaro88/pen/EWQdRX)
 The JavaScript code to control the decrement and increment of the number input field on the service pages | Taken from the Boutique Ado walkthrough
 The Order model | Adapted from the Boutique Ado walkthrough The OrderLineItem model | Adapted from the Boutique Ado walkthrough